jchurchill/flow_solver/README.md

-# flow_solver
+# Flow Solver
-Solver and interface for the phone game Flow (an NP-complete problem)
+Solver and interface for the phone game Flow.

 Flow is a puzzle game.
 You are presented with a grid containing a set of colored pairs of locations on the grid.